-The NPSIG objectives as defined in 2015 are:
+The NPSIG objectives are:

 - To empower new professionals to be involved in their national associations and with IFLA to become new local and international leaders.

 - To connect new professionals and new professionals supporters to share experiences, opportunities and make new friends and colleagues from all over the world, mainly through social media and online events.

 - To offer first quality free training and knowledge exchange opportunities through online webinars, open programmes and satellite meetings.

 NPSIG Activities from September 2016 to August 2017

 IFLA/ALA New Librarians, Global Connection Webinar Series

 NPSIG launched a survey in September 2016 with the aim of crowdsourcing the ideas to identify topics for the 2017 IFLA/ALA free webinars.
 The most popular topics included Librarians of the Future: (5) Changing scenario of Libraries or Modern Libraries /Role of libraries in a sharing economy, (4) Library Design Tools and Techniques / Design and co-design, (4) Research data management / Altmetrics, (3) Intellectual Freedom for libraries and journalists, (3) Marrakesh Treaty / Access to information for people with disabilities and (3) Introduction to Knowledge Management Systems for libraries.